chuch3/meow/README.md

 ### Description

-Acne Detection and Severity Model using Region of Interests (ROIs) with Ultralytic's Sliced Aided Hyper Inference for Small Object Detection and tkinter GUI written in Python.
+Acne Detection and Severity Model using Region of Interests (ROIs) with Ultralytic's SAHI (Sliced Aided Hyper Inference) for Small Object Detection and tkinter GUI written in Python.

 #### Two-staged Acne Detection with ROIs

 * Train acne severity dataset on R-CNN classifier (Resnet-18)
-* Use the yolo detector as ROIs first stage
+* Use YOLO detector as ROIs first stage detection
-* Second stage R-CNN to detect the acne
+* Second stage R-CNN to detect and classify acne with SAHI's small object detection

 Todo:
 - [x] Train 300 epoch and adjustments